 From everyone at Ambulance Victoria, we thank all our officers who attended the incident, several of whom are current members of our Retired Ambulance Association (RAAV).
 We honour your commitment and care on what would have been a difficult day serving your community.

 We would also like to acknowledge the dedication of Victoria Police, Fire Rescue Victoria, St John Ambulance, Civil Defence (now SES).
 The Salvation Army, doctors, padres and many volunteer organisations that worked tirelessly to support the rescue efforts.

-lost loved ones that day and had their lives changed forever.
+Our condolences to the many families who lost loved ones that day and had their lives changed forever.